Isotopes of ununennium

-Ununennium (119Uue) has not yet been synthesised, so all data would be theoretical and a standard atomic weight cannot be given.
+Ununennium (119Uue) has not yet been synthesised, so there is no experimental data and a standard atomic weight cannot be given.
 Like all synthetic elements, it would have no stable isotopes.

 List of isotopes

 No isotopes of ununennium are known.

 Nucleosynthesis

-Target-projectile combinations leading to Z=119 compound nuclei
+Target-projectile combinations leading to Z = 119 compound nuclei

-The below table contains various combinations of targets and projectiles that could be used to form compound nuclei with Z=119.
+The below table contains various combinations of targets and projectiles that could be used to form compound nuclei with Z = 119.

 Cold fusion

 Following the claimed synthesis of 293Og in 1999 at the Lawrence Berkeley National Laboratory from 208Pb and 86Kr, the analogous reactions 209Bi + 86Kr and 208Pb + 87Rb were proposed for the synthesis of element 119 and its then-unknown alpha decay daughters, elements 117, 115, and 113.
 The retraction of these results in 2001 and more recent calculations on the cross sections for "cold" fusion reactions cast doubt on this possibility; for example, a maximum yield of 2 fb is predicted for the production of 294Uue in the former reaction.
 Radioactive ion beams may provide an alternative method utilizing a lead or bismuth target, and may enable the production of more neutron-rich isotopes should they become available at required intensities.